srirup11/Prediction_of_multiple_stock_prices_using_features_from_technical_indicators/README.md

 \text{MSE} = \frac{1}{n} \sum_{i=1}^{n} (y_i - \hat{y}_i)^2
 $$

-where, n is the total number of observations, y is the observed value and ^ y is the predicted value.
+where, n is the total number of observations, y is the observed value and $\hat{y}$ is the predicted value.